Why Is My Dog Licking Its Paws So Much?

 Veterinarians have a myriad of sophisticated tests available to them that make it considerably easier than it once was to diagnose medical problems.
 But when it comes to paw licking, the oldest tests of them all, a careful physical examination of your dog and a good account of your pet’s history, are still the most important.
 In over 80% of paw-licking dogs, those sophisticated tests will be normal.
-Never-the-less, blood tests, microscopic skin scrapings and perhaps even x-rays need to be included in most workups because the 20% or so of the cases in which they reveal something are the 20% that are often the easiest to treat.
+Never-the-less, blood tests, microscopic skin scrapings and perhaps even x-rays need to be included in most workups because the 20% or so of the cases in which they reveal something are the 20% that can be the easiest to treat successfully.
 Those are dogs with sluggish thyroid glands (hypothyroidism) , dogs with certain autoimmune disorders ( pemphigus ), those with sarcoptic mange or demodectic mange, those with fungal skin infections or uncomplicated bacterial infections.
-Through the process of eliminating all those causes -, as well as ending flea exposure – it leave boredom, compulsive behavior, anxiety or allergies as the most likely underlying cause (in quite a few dogs more than one cause underlies the licking problem).
-When it comes to allergies, blood-based allergy testing is of little help in determining if allergy is really the underlying cause.
-That is because these tests have too many false-positive results. (ref) Just putting your dog on one of the allergy-relief hydrolyzed protein diets for a month or two is a considerably better test.
+Through the process of eliminating all those causes – as well as ending flea exposure – it leave boredom, compulsive behavior, anxiety or allergies as the most likely underlying cause (in quite a few dogs more than one cause underlies the licking problem).
+When it comes to allergies, blood-based allergy testing is of very little help in determining if allergies really the underlying cause.
+That is because these tests give too many false-positive and false negative results. ( read here ) Just putting your dog on one of the allergy-relief hydrolyzed protein diets for a month or two is a considerably better test.

 Boredom And Individual Temperament

-Self-grooming is the natural way that dogs pass the time when they are not concentrating on other matters.
+Self-grooming and snoozing are the natural ways that dogs pass their time when they are not concentrating on other matters.
 Their ancestors, the wolves, spent most of their time hunting for food, interacting with their pack and cleansing their bodies after the hunt.
 Only 3-14% of their hunts are successful, so they do not stay in one place long.
 About thirty five % of their time is spent traveling and about half of their day keeping an eye out for food.
 Your dog has it easy.
 It has so much more idle time on its hands than its ancestors ever did.
 You will need to fill that extra time with non-destructive activities if you want your dog to remain healthy.
 One way is to make mealtime more challenging with puzzle feeders, multiple small meals or feeders that dispense only small portions at a time.
 A whole science has sprung up that focuses on ways to relieve the boredom and stress in dogs and cats.
 It is called environmental enrichment.
 All environmental enrichment relies on distraction, complicating the simple repetitive activities of daily life, playing games, interacting with other family members and pets and positive reinforcement techniques.
-Read some suggestions on a more stimulating, distracting environment for your dog here.
-I know yours is not a shelter dog; but you might find enrichment ideas of interest to you here as well.
+Read suggestions online as to how to create a more stimulating, distracting environment for your dog.

-There is a possible way to separate boredom and anxiety-based psychological reasons for licking from physical causes.
-I never suggest a dog receive long-term medications without good reason; but Zoetis’s new Cytopoint® medication was designed to primarily target the compound (IL31) that plays a large part in itch sensation.
-If a single injection of this medication does not decrease licking of the area rapidly (within a week), the problem is probably psychological rather than true itch.
-You can read about Cytopoint here.
-If Cytopoint does stop the problem, you have to decide if the licking is a serious enough problem for your dog and you to warrant the risks that all powerful medications entail.
+There is a practical way to separate boredom and anxiety-based psychological reasons for licking from physical causes.
+I never suggest a dog receive long-term medications without a good reason; but Zoetis’ Cytopoint® medication was designed to primarily target a messenger compound (IL31) that plays a large part in itch sensation.
+If a single test injection of this medication does not decrease licking of the area rapidly (within a week), your dog’s problem is probably psychological rather than a true itch.
+You can read about Cytopoint® here .
+If Cytopoint® does stop the problem, you have to decide if the licking is a serious enough issue for your dog and you to warrant the risks that all powerful medications entail.

 Allergies – Canine Atopy

-I suspect that allergies top the list of physical reasons why dogs lick their paws excessively.
-The most common of those allergies are to the things that dogs inhale – probably the same ones that would cause hay fever in you.
+I suspect that allergies top the list of the physical reasons why dogs lick their paws excessively.
+The most common of those allergies are to the things that dogs inhale – probably the same ones that would cause hay fever in us.
 Grass pollen is high on the list, as are mold spores, weed and tree pollen.
-Food allergies are much much rarer.
-But when food allergies are present, gastrointestinal signs (like diarrhea) are generally a major part of the issue as well.
+Food allergies in dogs and cats are much rarer.
+When food allergies are present, gastrointestinal signs ( diarrhea) are generally a large part of the issue as well.
 That said, there is no downside to trying a month of hypoallergenic diet diet and see if it has positive effects.

 Just as in humans, things found indoors, like dust mites, cockroaches and cat dander are often culprits too.
-When allergies are the root cause of a paw-licking problem, with time, the dog’s whole body, particularly its flanks often become itchy as well.
-Other problems, like musty odor, hair loss, excessive shedding, ear infections and matter at the inner corners of the eye are likely to also occur.
-Although the problem often begins seasonally, it usually progresses to a year round problem.
+When allergies are the root cause of a paw-licking problem, with time, the dog’s whole body, particularly its flanks tend to become itchy as well.
+Other skin problems, like a musty odor, hair loss, excessive shedding, ear infections and matter at the inner corners of your dog’s eyes are likely to occur also.
+Although these problem often begins seasonally, with time they usually progresses to a year-round problem.
 You can read more about allergy problems in dogs here.